barkanias/tikal-build/README.md

 On this yml, you can see the steps starts with the pull part,

-After that - we build the image,
+After that - we run the image,

 The next step we test it,